 Toilet Seat ArtIn early 2016, the museum moved with me to San Antonio, Texas.
 Instead of focusing on sharing the museum with San Antonio I spent three (intense) years volunteering in the Barney Smith Toilet Seat Art Museum, a world famous off-beat art museum that brought in a couple thousand tourists a year featuring the unique art of former plumber Barney Smith on the canvas of a toilet seat!
 Early on, dreams of collaborating Bathtub Art and Toilet Seat Art swirled around my head, but it was very clear, Barney's museum was an all consuming entity with no room for other bathroom furniture.
 There is, however, a Bathtub Art Museum toilet seat!
 [See Barney's Helper for video about my time with Barney at the Toilet Seat Art Museum]

 BAM TodayPlease enjoy the mini exhibits from the collections on this website.
-The physical museum collection and the Bathtub Lady are moving to Pittsburgh, PA, in May of 2021.
+The physical museum collection and the Bathtub Lady moved to Pittsburgh, PA in 2021.